Tucupita Marcano Player Props: Pirates vs. Dodgers

-The Pittsburgh Pirates and Tucupita Marcano, who went 1-for-4 last time out, battle Noah Syndergaard and the Los Angeles Dodgers at PNC Park, Tuesday at 6:35 PM ET.
+On Wednesday, Tucupita Marcano (on the back of going 1-for-4) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 6:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Reds.
+In his last game he had a one-hit performance (1-for-4) against the Dodgers.

 Tucupita Marcano Game Info & Props vs. the Dodgers